This chapter has been published in the book

 My view is that in his middle period Plato brought out the

-philosophy of the real Socrates with great skill and depth.
-The
+of the real Socrates with great skill and depth.

 difference between Plato’s early dialogs and middle period shows